 I have the curiosity, skills and temperament of a natural teacher and lifelong learner.
 I’m confident and capable of working well with diverse people, but I’m not the right coach for everyone.
 Some prefer a different style.
 Good fit or “chemistry” is essential to the coaching/client partnership.
 I recognize when I may not be the best or only person to help you and I have a referral network of psychologists, career counselors, consultants and other coaches I recommend.

 Want to know more about my credentials, experiences and “best fit” clients?

 My academic/professional background and deep interpersonal communication expertise enriches my coaching tool kit.
 Years of teaching or consulting in leading organizations brings an integrated perspective and practical experience to my work.
 One of my strengths is full-service presentation and communication coaching.
 I have helped hundreds find their voices and connect with others, on and off the job.
 I have many years’ experience advising university employees, ranging from senior administrators to faculty, staff and graduate students.

-I am uniquely qualified to advise people in career and/or midlife transitions, including those leaving traditional organizations or long-term positions to start small businesses or consulting and professionals courageous enough to quit their jobs for full time graduate school after age 40 (one of my learning adventures).
+I am uniquely qualified to advise people in career and/or midlife transitions, including those leaving traditional organizations or long-term positions to start small businesses, consulting, or coaching practices, and professionals courageous enough to quit their jobs for full time graduate school after age 40 (one of my learning adventures).

 People who share one of my paths or interests include creative, strategic, integrative thinkers, musicians, writers, entrepreneurs, business owners, consultants, coaches and professionals in leadership, non-profit management, teaching, mentoring, helping, or professional development roles.